LOADING...

 I built a quadcopter powered by a Raspberry Pi with an onboard camera, GPS, and Bluetooth/WiFi control.
 The project explored PID flight control and quadcopter dynamics—the Raspberry Pi wasn't ideal for flight control, but the lessons were invaluable.

-I developed VibeQ, an app that let multiple users vote on the next Spotify song in a shared queue via QR code.
+For a 3 day UMass Amherst hackathon, I developed VibeQ, an app that let multiple users vote on the next Spotify song in a shared queue via QR code.
 Built with React Native (Expo) and Firebase, it won two runner-up awards at a UMass Amherst hackathon.

 VibeQ - Spotify Group DJ App

-I developed VibeQ, an app that let multiple users vote on the next Spotify song in a shared queue via QR code.
+For a 3 day UMass Amherst hackathon, I developed VibeQ, an app that let multiple users vote on the next Spotify song in a shared queue via QR code.
 Built with React Native (Expo) and Firebase, it won two runner-up awards at a UMass Amherst hackathon.

 I built a 2D physics simulator in Python using Pygame, featuring gravitational bodies, instantaneous velocities, and dynamic interactions.
 Users could create, move, and observe objects as they interacted under Newtonian forces.